Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Strongly asymptotic rays

-By the formula (\ref{eq : gb}) the right-hand side is bounded above by $\pi $ independent of $n$.
+By the formula (\ref{eq : gb}) the right-hand side above is bounded above by $\pi $ independent of $n$.
 Thus $N_{n}\leq \frac{\pi}{K_{0}}$ for all $n$ sufficiently large.
-On the other hand, by the $\CAT(0)$ comparison for $\triangle_{n}$, $N_{n}$ can be made arbitrary large by increasing $n$.
+On the other hand, by the $\CAT(0)$ comparison for $\triangle_{n}$, $N_{n}$ can be made arbitrarily large by increasing $n$.
 We may also assume that $n>\hat{k}$.
-So for $\hat{k}$ sufficiently large we get a contradiction to the upper bound we just got and the claim follows.
+So for $\hat{k}$ sufficiently large we get a contradiction to the upper bound for $N_n$ above, and the claim follows.